WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/06-other/index.md

 shortlinks:
   - comms
 ---
-# Comms, Networking and Power
+# Cables, Comms, Networking and Power

 This section is more of a miscellaneous collection of things which aren't covered by an existing discipline.
 While these will not typically be allocated as independent roles in a show or hire, these are often the responsibility of